bbauska/Coursera-Bootstrap/readme.md

 <!-- {width="5.0in" height="3.046474190726159in"} -->

-We also saw this graphic in the previous module to help us understand the relationship between JavaScript, jQuery, and how the Bootstrap\'s JS-based plugins are implemented.
+We also saw this graphic in the previous module to help us understand the relationship between JavaScript, jQuery, and how the Bootstrap&apos;s JS-based plugins are implemented.

-We saw that Bootstrap\'s JS components ox in the jQuery-based components and make it easy for us to make use of them in our webpage.
+We saw that Bootstrap&apos;s JS components ox in the jQuery-based components and make it easy for us to make use of them in our webpage.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------ 93. bootstrap js components (239) ------------------------------->